dictadata/xlsx-junction/README.md

 - list() - list sheets
 - createSchema() - create a new sheet
 - dullSchema() - delete a sheet
-- getEncoding() - *use codify transform to generate schema encoding
+- getEngram() - *use codify transform to generate schema encoding
 - createReader() - read rows from sheet
 - createWriter() - save constructs to sheet